TA-Softies/ta-wiki/guides/mac/utm-setup.md

 ---

 {: .wip-badge }
-> **WORK IN PROGRESS** - This guide is still being developed and is not yet complete.
+> This guide is still being developed and is not yet complete.

 # Installation guideline for Windows 11 via UTM (macOS - M series)